Why Cultural Trips?

 Educator, reformer, developer of Tuskegee Univeristy

 "The world cares little about what a man knows; it cares more about what a man is able to do"

-These can include introductions to cultural events such as visiting the Brevard Zoo, The Liberty Bell Museum, attending a performance by the Brevard Symphony Orchestra, visiting Kennedy Space Center, or attending the Kissimmee Rodeo.
+These can include introductions to cultural events such as visiting the Brevard Zoo, The Liberty Bell Museum, attending a performance by the Space Coast Symphony Orchestra, visiting Kennedy Space Center, or even attending the Kissimmee Rodeo.